 We publish this table to make an important point: there is nothing unique about the various rotation strategies we describe, which are widely known by many investors.
 Rather, whatever active management returns (also known as "alpha") they are able to generate is directly related to how accurately (and consistently) one can forecast the turning points in the economic cycle.
 Regularly getting this right is beyond the skills of most investors.
 In other words, most of us are better off just getting our asset allocations right, and implementing them via index funds rather than trying to earn extra returns by accurately forecasting the ups and downs of different sub-segments of the U.S. equity and debt markets.
 That being said, the highest rolling three month returns in the table give a rough indication of how investors expect the economy and interest rates to perform in the near future.
 The highest returns in a given row indicate that most investors are anticipating the economic and interest rate conditions noted at the top of the next column (e.g., if long maturity bonds have the highest year to date returns, a plurality of bond investor opinion expects rates to fall in the near future).
-Comparing returns across strategies provides a rough indication of the economy.
+Comparing returns across strategies provides a rough indication of the extent of agreement (or disagreement) investors about the most likely upcoming changes in the state of the economy.